 Looking at the 100% crops it is less obvious, but the difference is still there:

 After viewing about 200 test images, I got more and more the impression that the focus with the 50AA was often not 100% correct.
 After doing some more focus tests, I’m quite sure that there is a problem, limited to a certain range between infinity and MFD.
 At the extreme points (infinity and MFD) the focus was mostly at the right point but most of the brick wall shots showed some kind of front focus.
 I did a quick test with some screws (1 cm apart, focus on the middle silver crew, test repeated three times) at a focus distance of about 1.5 m which confirmed my assumption:

 Will I keep the 50AA?
-At the moment I’m not 100% sure, but tend to return it.
-It has some advantages over the Summilux like much better CA control, better corner sharpness, slightly better colors, slightly better resolving of fine details, but it has also some disadvantages like lower contrast of low frequency details.
+At the moment I’m not 100% sure but tend to return it.
+It has some advantages over the Summilux like much better CA control, better corner sharpness, slightly better colors, slightly better resolution of fine details, but it has also some disadvantages like lower contrast of low-frequency details.
 My 50AA (in combination with my M9) also has some significant front-focus at certain distances between infinity and MFD and I know how difficult it is to correct this.
 It would probably need at least three trips to Solms until the focus is perfect at all distances.
 Considering the extremely high price of this lens (for a 50mm lens), I tend to return it and just keep and use my Summilux.

-But if money doesn’t matter or CA and wide open corner performance are extremely important for you this is the perfect 50mm lens.
+But if money doesn’t matter or CA and wide-open corner performance are extremely important for you this is the perfect 50mm lens.

 I find the test interesting and I am curious how would these lenses compare to the ZM Planar 50mm.
 I am eying the AA, but the lower contrast of low frequencies is a deterrent.
 I am crazy about Zeiss contrast and pop and like the Zeissy Leica lenses more than “real Leica” ones.